General

 A: If you’re new to concentrates, here’s a guide on all the different kinds available in the market:

-Butane Hash Oil (extraction method), also known as BHO, is a kind of has oil that is extracted from cannabis through the use of butane.
+(extraction method), also known as BHO, is a kind of has oil that is extracted from cannabis through the use of butane.
 The most common forms of concentrate are made using the BHO process.
-There are many types of BHO’s out there depending on consistency; there are solid forms as well as oily.
+Sugars, Shatter, Sauces, and Badders, are common forms.
 The BHO process extracts the cannabinoids, terpenes, waxes, concrete oils, and occasionally, chlorophyll from the plant itself.
-After the process, the butane is removed from the final product since it’s harmful to inhale.
-The BHO process is typically used by professionals for mass production; although it’s not recommended to make your own concentrates at home due to the fire hazards brought on by butane.

 CO2 are concentrates made from extractions that give you a liquid amber or golden concentrate, which are usually found in cartridges used for vape pens.
 The main benefit of using the CO2 method is that it’s much safer compared to butane or propane extraction methods.
 When the final product comes out, the CO2 oils don’t have any harmful residuals since the process itself is effective in killing any bacteria or mold that might have been present in the plant material.
 The disadvantage of CO2 concentrates is that its flavor profile isn’t as potent as BHO and PHO.